 One of the best woods to use in your house is Acacia wood.
 This wood can be used in furniture, flooring, and etc. Here is a complete guide on Acacia Wood.

 Most homes are still being built with wood frames.
+Now some frames are built with woodgrain aluminum.
 However, timber conservation efforts have had a significant impact on raising lumber prices.”
 At some point, a shift might need to occur.

 That shift would be to one of the other materials used in house framing.